 The Zimanga Main Lodge opened in 2018.
 The floor plan of the new lodge includes spacious lounge areas inside the main building, on the decks as well as an elevated view of the valley from the roof lounge.
 Other facilities include a boardroom, library and quiet lounge attached to the south-eastern wing for those seeking to escape the crowd.
 The term crowd is loosely used here as the lodge will only sleep a maximum of 14 guests, hosted in six free standing two-bedded units with two additional single rooms, offering privacy within a splendid KwaZulu Natal lowveld setting.

-- One arrival night in Durban’s nearby resort of Ballito.
+- One arrival night lodging in Durban (Jun 29, 2023).
 Upon arrival we will all meet up for a ‘meet and greet’ dinner prior to our next day transfer to Zimanga.

-- 5 Nights at accommodation at Zimanga Main Lodge, including 10 activities, meals and drinks supplied during meals
+- 6 Days/5 Nights at accommodation at Zimanga Main Lodge (lodging Jun 30, July 1-4 and depart July 5, 2023), including activities, meals and drinks supplied during meals

 - Transfers from Durban to/from Zimanga by charter bus

 - Private suite (sharing) or single room, each with en-suite facilities, air-conditioning, private deck, work desk and multiple input plug points